 Instead, you should try to create a quiet working space away from possible distractions and it pays off to invest in some good quality furniture.
 For example, a comfortable chair is an absolute must.
 Your home office should also feature a desk and plenty of storage to help you stay organised.

 Choose the right technology

 One of the reasons why home working is becoming increasingly popular is because it is now so easy for individuals to communicate with colleagues and customers remotely.
 However, this only applies when people have access to the right technology.

 Luckily, it’s now easier than ever to source the relevant solutions.
 You can head to firms such as Chess and take your pick from a host of products and services.

 One of your main priorities should be getting a suitable broadband package.
 You’ll need fast and reliable internet access to help you keep on top of your work schedule.
 There’s nothing more frustrating than dealing with defective or slow web connections.
 This will add to your stress and could jeopardise your ability to operate successfully from home.

 It’s also helpful to have a good deal on your phone contracts.
 For example, you may benefit from opting for a landline package that includes free calls to other landlines.
 Your mobile is crucial too.
 A good smart phone will help you to work on the move, and there are some impressive business packages available.
 Choosing the right contract could save you both time and money

 It’s easy to stick to a schedule when you head out to work.
 However, many people forget the importance of this when they start operating from home.
 If you fall into this trap, you might find that the lines between your work and leisure time become far too blurred, meaning you can never truly relax.

 To prevent this problem from arising, it’s a good idea to stick to a timetable.
-Of course, a degree of flexibility is required, but by being organised and disciplined in terms of when you start and finish work, you can help ensure you have downtime during which you are able to unwind.
+Of course, a degree of flexibility is required, but by being organized and disciplined in terms of when you start and finish work, you can help ensure you have downtime during which you are able to unwind.